|Allium Tricoccum – commonly known as ramps but also called wild leek, spring onion, or ramson.|

 English accounts tracing the name to a "wild onion" date from after 1800, when different groups of Indians, mainly Potawatomi, had displaced the original Miami.
-In the Potawatomi language, chicago meant both the native garlic and the wild onion plants.
+In the Potawatomi language, Chicago meant both the native garlic and the wild onion plants.

-• Louis Jolliet, Jacques Marquette and five others; 1673 camp at western end of portage des chênes, marked by the Chicago Portage Historical site.
+This account, however, ends with the important figure of Pointe de Sable, because with him begins an era for which historical data are available in much greater abundance.• Louis Jolliet, Jacques Marquette, and five others; 1673 camp at the western end of portage des chênes, marked by the Chicago Portage Historical site.
 Marquette's party also camped here in March 1675.

 • Jacques Marquette, S.J.; 1674-75.
-He and his two companions, the experienced voyageurs Jacques Largillier and Pierre Porteret, camped briefly near the mouth of the Chicago River, and in mid-January moved to a site on the south branch, probably selected as a result of 1673-74 explorations in the employ of La Salle, in which Largillier may have taken place.
+He and his two companions, the experienced voyageurs Jacques Largillier and Pierre Porteret, camped briefly near the mouth of the Chicago River and in mid-January, moved to a site on the south branch, probably selected as a result of 1673-74 explorations in the employ of La Salle, in which Largillier may have taken place.

 • Claude Allouez, S.J.; 1677.
-He visited for several days at a native village somewhere along the Des Plaines, en route to the great Kaskaskia village opposite Starved Rock.
+He visited for several days at a native village somewhere along the Des Plaines en route to the great Kaskaskia village opposite Starved Rock.

 • Jesuit mission and French army post, c.1685-86.
 Probably on the site of Marquette's 1675 camp, about where Damen Avenue crosses the south branch of the Chicago River.
-Referred to by Joutel, who described the entire area and the maple forest where he found the native garlic, but not the mission and post which had probably been mostly destroyed by the Iroquois in July 1686.
-This site is probably the same one farmed 1809-1812 by James Leigh (often erroneously called Charles Lee), a retired sergeant of the Fort Dearborn garrison.
+Referred to by Joutel, who described the entire area and the maple forest where he found the native garlic, but not the mission and post, which had probably been mostly destroyed by the Iroquois in July 1686.
+This site is probably the same one farmed from 1809-1812 by James Leigh (often erroneously called Charles Lee), a retired sergeant of the Fort Dearborn garrison.
 In an 1811 letter to his commander-in-chief Col. Jacob Kingsbury, Leigh mentioned the maple-basswood forest here, a typical habitat of the native garlic, Allium tricoccum.

 • French fort, commanded by Lt.
 Nicolas d'Ailleboust, sieur de Mantet, 1693-96.
 Probably at the mouth of the Grand Calumet River, then near present Gary, Indiana.
 The river is marked R. de Chicagou on the "Louvigny" map, which Mantet helped prepare in 1697.
 Mantet had been ordered to the region to quell Indian unrest in the St. Joseph River area.
 He and the garrison evacuated this post in May or June of 1696, pursuant to royal orders.
-This fort, which was erroneously placed in the Fort Dearborn area by the Treaty of Greenville, 1795, may be the same as the Petit Fort or "Little Fort" of various British and American accounts of 1779-c.1803, and the mythical progenitor of the later settlement at Waukegan.
+This fort, which was erroneously placed in the Fort Dearborn area by the Treaty of Greenville, 1795, may be the same as the Petit Fort or "Little Fort" of various British and American accounts of 1779-c.1803 and the mythical progenitor of the later settlement at Waukegan.

 • Jesuit Mission of the Guardian Angel, 1696-c.1702.
 Site of the Merchandise Mart.
 Headed by Father Pierre-François Pinet.
 Two large Miami villages were nearby.

 • Trading post owned by Simon Guillory of Michilimackinac, manager not known; c.1716-[?].
 Opposite Merchandise Mart on the west bank of the north branch of the Chicago River, which was still called Guillory River in 1824 and 1830.
 Gurdon Hubbard described the site as it appeared in 1818, sometime after it had been vacated by French traders forced out of business by the American Fur Company.
-Guillory's father, also Guillory, was a trader to the Great Lakes as early as 1683.
+Guillory's father, also Guillory, was a trader in the Great Lakes as early as 1683.

 • British trading post, 1782-83.
 Probably that of Jean Baptiste Gaffé, somewhere along the Chicago River.
-This may have been where Mme Rocheblave, wife of British commandant, took refuge with their children on her way to Quebec after he was arrested at Fort de Chartres and imprisoned at Williamsburg and New York.
-Her sister was the widow of Prisque Pagé, prominent Kaskaskia merchant and mill owner, whose family name became attached to the Du Page River and the village, now called Channahon at its mouth.
+This may have been where Mme Rocheblave, wife of a British commandant, took refuge with their children on her way to Quebec after he was arrested at Fort de Chartres and imprisoned at Williamsburg and New York.
+Her sister was the widow of Prisque Pagé, a prominent Kaskaskia merchant and mill owner whose family name became attached to the Du Page River and the village, now called Channahon at its mouth.

-• Farm of Jean Baptiste Point de Sable, c.1784-1800.
-Near site of Tribune Tower; later 'owned' by John Kinzie.
+• Farm of Jean Baptiste Pointe de Sable, c.1784-1800.
+Near the site of Tribune Tower, later 'owned' by John Kinzie.